datawiza-inc/AzureAD-SSO-MSGraph-PythonDjangoApp/README.md

-# Datawiza Training Module - Use No-Code Datawiza to Build Python Django Apps with Microsoft Graph
+# Datawiza Training Module - Use No-Code Datawiza to Build Python Django Apps with Azure AD SSO and Microsoft Graph

 This module will introduce you to using No-Code Datwiza to build a Python Django web application with Microsoft Graph.
 It shows two major functionalites:
 - How to enable Micorosft login (Microsoft Azure AD work or personal account)